 Key Features of Nteract:

 - Flexible Backend Support: Nteract is designed to support one or more backends, providing the ability to publish and subscribe to data.
-Currently, we offer support for Android Automotive (AAOS), enabling customers to develop isolated “apps” on AAOS for faster, consumer-grade experiences while minimizing the need for safety-critical embedded code.
+Currently, we offer support for Android Automotive (AAOS), enabling customers to develop isolated “apps” on AAOS for faster, consumer-grade experiences while minimising the need for safety-critical embedded code.
 Additionally, we are actively working on integrating with ROS-2 (Robot Operating System) and REST-like services, with an expected release in Q3 2023.

 - Designed to run on infotainment: Nteract is compatible with CPUs such as ARM-64 and x86-64, making it suitable for in-house development.
 However, the restricted API can also be utilized by end customers, including phone apps, fleet management systems, and more.